4 advantages of readers while stuck at home

 Presbyopia is the natural loss of near-focusing flexibility in your eyes — it’s a completely normal process that usually starts sometime after age 40.
 This is why reading, especially smaller print, gradually becomes more difficult with age.

 Readers can help alleviate the reduced ability to clearly focus on small, close-up words and objects.
-In addition to correcting the wearer’s close-up vision, they also provide a slight level of magnification.
-Combine the two, and reading becomes a pleasant and relaxing activity again.
+By providing the needed magnification to see clearly up close, reading glasses make reading a pleasant and relaxing activity again.

 Storing a pair of readers in a nearby drawer or pocket means they’ll always be available, whenever you need them.